 While a little stress is normal for a long-distance move, your anxiety shouldn’t be keeping you up at night.
-You need your beauty sleep so that you’re bright-eyed and bushy-tailed for the big day!
+As a military family we have done this a few times and learned a lot of tricks.

 So don’t give anxiety any power over you or your cross-country move.
 Check out these tips to get organized instead.

 1. Make Lists